Update Field Values

 For more information, see State-machine Rules.

 When the Time Tracking feature is enabled in a project, the project administrator can choose which field stores the amount of cumulative spent time for an issue.
 This field records the total amount of time that is reported for all work items in the issue.
 You cannot update this value manually — only by adding or editing work items.
-If you attempt to update the value in this field manually, an error is shown.

 For issues that are linked as the parent for other issues, YouTrack automatically calculates the estimation and spent time as the sum of values that are added to each subtask.